Is the 9Barista just a fancy moka pot?

 How can I keep my 9Barista clean?

 Cleaning your machine only takes a few seconds and is best done in the kitchen sink.
 Give it a quick rinse after every time you make an espresso and be sure not to use any abrasive cleaning products.
-Water alone, with a little bit of liquid soap if required, is sufficient.
+Water alone is sufficient.
 The wooden handles of the machine are not suitable for the dishwasher.

 If your 9Barista is still hot, run it under the tap until it’s cool enough to grip.
 Then, unscrew the portafilter from the grouphead, remove the basket cap and knock out the spent grounds (a knockbox is a great addition for this part of the process).
 Then, press the pressure release tab on the safety valve and unscrew the boiler.
 Give everything a rinse and leave the parts to dry, or dry them with a towel.
 The handles are made from wood and should not be left wet, so we recommend giving them a quick dry with a towel.